 -LA Holmberg

-Think of life as a pot-luck dinner.
 Some people are meant to bring the appetizers.
 Others are meant to bring beverages, side dishes, main dishes, desserts, etc… Then there’s tableware: cups, plates, utensils, and napkins.
 If my mission as part of this potluck is to bring potato salad, the ingredients I’ve been given to make potato salad are not going to be the same as the person next to me whose mission is to bring cookies.
-If I’m eyeballing his chocolate chips and throwing up my hands in self-pity and helplessness because he has chocolate chips and I don’t so I cease to complete my mission because of it, who will make the potato salad?
-That’s right- he was given what he needed for his mission, I was given what I needed.
-The ingredients are meant to be different because our outcomes were intended to be individually significant.
-Maintaining this individuality is what allows us to fully contribute to the collective goal: in this story, the pot-luck.
-In life, humanity.
+If I’m eyeballing their chocolate chips and throwing up my hands in self-pity and helplessness because they have chocolate chips and I don’t and I cease to complete my mission because of it, who will make the potato salad?